What in the World are People Analytics?

 By using metrics in recruitment, an organization can better gauge the effectiveness or efficiency of the hiring process.
 From cost of hiring to lengthy fill rates, a company can begin looking at what may be hurting or helping when it comes to recruiting.
 In addition, when looking at first year attrition, management can begin narrowing candidates to those more likely to be successful in certain positions.
 By using data, a company can save substantial time, money, and energy by focusing in on what works in recruitment and ditching what doesn’t.

 The number of metrics to HR is vast.
 While these examples may not be a top priority for your organization, analytical tools exist for nearly any focus area.
 Whether the choice is to source that data in house or to hire in analytical support, there are many options available to help harness information.
-From online tools to assist in mining data to full-service agencies that do all of the heavy lifting.
+From online tools to assist in mining data to full-service agencies, companies can find a solution that fits.
 No matter the option, taking Human Resources to the next level by leveraging big data will move any company forward.